marcusfrdk/click-extended/docs/README.md

 - [`@option`](./nodes/OPTION.md): A parent node that reads data through keyword arguments in the command line.
 - [`@tag`](./nodes/TAG.md): A special node that allows grouping of parent nodes through the `tags` parameter.

-## Usage

-- [Examples](./usage/EXAMPLES.md): Examples of how to use the library and some ideas of real-world applications.
-- [Errors](./usage/ERRORS.md): How and when to use various errors and how the error system works.
-- [Aliasing](./usage/ALIASING.md): How aliasing works and how to use it.
-- [Sync and Async](./usage/SYNC_AND_ASYNC.md.md): How to use both synchronous and asynchronous functions and methods.

 ## Guides

 - [Migrating From Click](./guides/MIGRATING_FROM_CLICK.md): A guide on how to migrate your codebase from `click` to `click-extended`.
-- [Create a Child](./concepts/CHILD_NODE.md#extending): A guide on how to create a new custom child for validating and processing data.
-- [Create a Parent](./guides/CREATE_PARENT.md): A guide on how to create a new parent that allows custom data fetching with the ability to post-process the data.
-- [Create a Global](./guides/CREATE_GLOBAL.md): A guide on how to create a new global that allows custom data fetching without the ability to post-proces the data.